edakturk14/fuel-dapp-template/blog.md

 This blog post is an explianer for the Fuel dApp template.
 It's a new starter kit to hit the ground running when building decentralized applications on Fuel!

 The starter kit is built using NextJS, DaisyUI, Forc, Sway and Typescript.

+## Recap on Fuel

+- Fuel has its own Virtual Machine called [FuelVM](https://fuellabs.github.io/fuel-docs/master/what-is-fuel.html#fuelvm).
+- Sway is a domain-specific language inspired by Rust to write smart contracts for the Fuel network.
+- Fuel Orchestrator(Forc) is the system and package for Sway.

+## Building on Fuel

+Fuel is internally building and maintaing a full suite of developer tools:

+- Sway Book 🌴
+- Rust SDK Book
+- TypeScript SDK

+There's also the Fuel Forum to ask questions and follow updates.

+## Starter Toolkit

+- Feature 1
+- Feature 2
+- Feature 3